Narnach/torm/README.md

   * We gather all rules, then filter irrelevant rules based on environment conditions
   * Because rules are stored in order of priority, the first rule remaining is the one that applies the best.

+## Versioning

+Torm tries to follow Semantic Versioning 2.0.0, this means that given a version number MAJOR.MINOR.PATCH, it will increment the:

+* MAJOR version when you make incompatible API changes,
+* MINOR version when you add functionality in a backwards-compatible manner, and
+* PATCH version when you make backwards-compatible bug fixes.

+As long as the MAJOR version is 0, all bets are off as the library has not been declared stable yet.
+In this case, treat MINOR version changes as a sign to check the changelog for breaking chagnes.

 ## Contributing

 1. Fork it ( https://github.com/narnach/torm/fork )